Last Updated: November 25, 2024

 Real Estate

 In 2001, it was reported that Mickey Dolenz had purchased a home in the LA neighborhood of West Valley.
 He acquired the residence for just under $1 million.
 It is located in a gated community, and it features four bedrooms with about 3,000 square feet of living space.
-Originally constructed in 1985, this residence was built with a Spanish, Mediterranean aesthetic.
+Originally constructed in 1985, this residence was built with a Spanish Mediterranean aesthetic.
 It also lies on more than an acre of land, and there is a pool and spa outside.

 Around the same time, Dolenz put his former home on the market.
-This residence lies in Sherman Oaks, and he had owned it since 1992.
+This residence lies in Sherman Oaks, and he has owned it since 1992.
 He put it on the market for $625,000.
 It also features four bedrooms, but it has a slightly smaller amount of space with just 2,200 square feet.
 Originally constructed in the 1950s, the gated home boasts tremendous views of the city.
 Other highlights include a fireplace and a spa.

 Micky Dolenz Career Earnings